Lackford Lakes Nature Reserve & Visitor Centre

 Access

-The blue Kingfisher trail is wheelchair-friendly and our visitor centre is fully accessible visitor centre with allocated parking and a disabled toilet.
+The blue Kingfisher Trail is wheelchair-friendly and our visitor centre has a disabled toilet.
 Parts of the reserve are also accessible by mobility scooter.

 By bus: from Bury St Edmunds, join services 12 and 355 to Lackford village.